-Noting that the same nonconformities may recur from MOU to MOU, PSA has a clear recommendation to companies seeking an AoC:

-"Learn from the errors of other owners by reading our audit reports from earlier cases.
-These are all published on our website, so the information is available to all", PSA 2014. /4/
+Noting that the same nonconformities may recur from MOU to MOU, Havtil recommends companies seeking an AoC to learn from the errors of other owners by reading audit reports from earlier cases.
+These are all published on Havtil's website.